makeusabrew/horde/README.md

 ### Assumptions

-Since our containers spawn a completely isolated LAMP stack, they make a couple of key assumptions:
+Since our containers spawn a completely isolated LAMP stack, they make a few key assumptions:

 * the source directory you provide when running the horde script (discussed later)